jessbudd/eleventyone-blog-2019/src/site/blog/automate-ticket-availability-scraping.md

 - checks if there was availability on Saturday or Sunday
 - prints a message to the console based on the availability (or not)

-And then used Pipedream's "test" function to check what I had so far, and it worked.
+Pipedream has a "test workflow" function to check what I had so far.
+Running it worked.

 <img src="/images/posts/2022/15.png" alt="Screenshot of Pipedream workflow confirming a successful test run"/>